 Following dinner, and trying my best to avoid the painfully obvious looks Hermione and Ron were giving each other, I headed to my dormitory.
-Getting into bed, I cast a habitual glance at the picture of the two of us on my beside table.
+Getting into bed, I cast a glance at the picture of Harry and I on my beside table.
 Except he wasn't in it anymore.

 He'd walked out of that, too.

 My lower lip trembled.
 I'd missed him more today than I had in a while.
-The upcoming Hogsmeade visit had only worsened my mood.
+The prospect of the upcoming Hogsmeade visit had only worsened my mood.
 It had reminded me of happier times, going to the Three Broomsticks with his hand in mine, or dancing with him at Bill and Fleur's wedding…just before the war had changed everything.

 But the Cruciatus had nothing on this.

-I sped through the trees in pursuit.
-I was going to catch the bastard, and he didn't have a chance in hell of escape.
-I had confidence borne from skill, honed in training for this very moment.
+I sprinted through the trees in determined pursuit.
+I was going to catch the bastard fleeing from me, and he didn't have a chance in hell of escaping.
+For months, I had been training for moments like this.

 "Not even the Aurors can know about what we're doing here.
 Harry, from now own, you can have no contact with anyone.
 Not at all.
 Do you understand?"

 "Then welcome to Operation Wrath of Merlin."